 The Arkansas Symphony Orchestra is naming its lifelong music engagement and education programs the “E. Lee Ronnel Music Academy.”

-The name change, announced Tuesday at Heifer International, honors a bequest by Ronnel, founder and president of Metal Recycling Corp. in Little Rock, a longtime supporter of the orchestra and a former board chairman, who died in January at age 85.
+The name change, announced Tuesday at Heifer International, honors a bequest by Ronnel.
+He was a longtime supporter of the orchestra and a former ASO board chairman.
+Ronnel died in January at age 85.

-The orchestra, honoring a request in Ronnel's will, is not divulging the amount but is calling it "the largest individual gift in the nonprofit's 56-year history."
+The orchestra — honoring a request in Ronnel’s will – is not divulging the amount of the gift, but is calling it “the largest individual gift in the nonprofit’s 56-year history.”

-The orchestra's previous largest individual donation was a 2018 bequest of $1.8 million from Linda Garner Riggs, a Fordyce native who had served on the Arkansas Symphony board and who had been director of the Research and Committee staff of the Arkansas Legislature; legislative and budgetary director for Gov. Frank White; and state insurance commissioner.
-She died in 2017.
+The orchestra’s previous largest individual donation was a 2018 bequest of $1.8 million from Linda Garner Riggs, a Fordyce native who had served on the Arkansas Symphony board.
+She had also been director of the Research and Committee staff of the Arkansas Legislature; legislative and budgetary director for Gov. Frank White; and Arkansas Insurance Commissioner.
+Riggs died in 2017.

 Ronnel’s bequest supports the orchestra’s endowment “to support a strong orchestra in Arkansas and ensure future generations of Arkansans have access to quality music education,” according to a news release.

-Ronnel's gift "gives the Arkansas Symphony a framework to grow, sculpt and develop" education programs into the future, ASO Artistic Director Geoffrey Robson said at Tuesday's announcement.
+His gift "gives the Arkansas Symphony a framework to grow, sculpt and develop" education programs into the future, said ASO Artistic Director Geoffrey Robson.

-Ronnel also was a professionally trained pianist with a passion for symphony performances.
-In 2013, he and his wife, Dale, were the recipients of the Patron of the Arts award from the Governor's Arts Awards.
+Ronnel, founder and president of Metal Recycling Corp. in Little Rock, was also a professionally trained pianist with a passion for symphony performances.
+In 2013, he and his wife Dale were the recipients of the Patron of the Arts award from the Governor’s Arts Awards.

-He supported the orchestra in various capacities for five decades, including serving as orchestra board president and as a life member of the board.
-He also served as president of the orchestra's foundation.
-He led multiple conductor search committees and co-chaired the orchestra's Opus Ball X fundraiser with Dale in 1994.
+He supported the orchestra in various capacities for five decades, including serving as orchestra board president and as a "life" member of the board, the nonprofit said.
+Ronnel also served as president of the orchestra’s foundation.
+He led multiple conductor search committees and co-chaired the orchestra’s Opus Ball X fundraiser with Dale in 1994.

 "We've had good years and bad years, and through them all, there was Lee Ronnel," said orchestra CEO Christina Littlejohn.

-Littlejohn said at the announcement that the orchestra is dedicated to raising the money before breaking ground and that the campaign, which opened in January, is still shy of its target by almost $1.9 million.
-However, she hopes to have raised the remainder by April and that the facility is still on target to open in early 2024.
+Littlejohn said at the announcement that the orchestra is dedicated to raising the money before breaking ground.
+The campaign, which opened in January, is still shy by almost $1.9 million, but she said she hopes to have raised the remainder by April and that the facility will open in early 2024.

 Littlejohn called Ronnel’s service to the orchestra “inspirational and transformational,” and noted that Ronnel, who had worked to preserve and strengthen the orchestra for 50 years, had through his bequest “set us up to continue to grow and thrive for the next 50 years.”

-"Lee's support, friendship and commitment to the arts have helped the Arkansas Symphony Orchestra grow and thrive since our earliest days.
-He truly loved supporting musicians and their work," she said.
-"He's honored us all with this opportunity to carry on his mission, by ensuring a strong future for ASO's community and youth orchestra programs, and introduce new generations of Arkansans to the transformative power of music."
+“Lee’s support, friendship and commitment to the arts have helped the Arkansas Symphony Orchestra grow and thrive since our earliest days.
+He truly loved supporting musicians and their work,” said Littlejohn.
+“He’s honored us all with this opportunity to carry on his mission by ensuring a strong future for ASO’s community and youth orchestra programs and introduce new generations of Arkansans to the transformative power of music."